Purple banner titled '18 Buying Triggers for B2B Cycles' with icons

 1. Timely Engagement

 Buying triggers act as signals that a potential customer is moving from the awareness phase into a more active consideration stage.
-By recognizing these triggers, you can strike while the iron is hot, increasing the likelihood of a positive response from a prospect at the point of peak interest.
+When you spot these triggers and act fast, you reach prospects when they're actively looking—which means higher response rates and more booked meetings.

 2. Increased Relevance